 Pottery Making – ₱450

-As we’re waiting for Labor Day, why not mull these options over and see which one best suits your mood and preference for a quick vacation near Manila?
-You have enough time…and options.
+As we’re waiting for the long weekend, why not mull over these must-visit attractions near Manila?
+Already eyeing which one best suits your mood and preference for your long weekends?
+Trust us, you have enough time and options.

 Featured image credit: Masungi Georeserve | Official Facebook Page